Turupawn/Poseidon/README.md

 ]
 ```

-## Deploy the contract yourself
+## Other chains deployment

+Poseidon hash should be compatible with any EVM chain full compatible with Ethereum.
+In case you need us to deploy it in a new chain please [submit an issue](https://github.com/Turupawn/poseidon-lib/issues).

-First, clone the repo and install the dependencies.
+Alternatively, you can deploy the it yourself by running the deploy script.
+To do so first, clone the repo and install the dependencies.

 ```bash
 git clone https://github.com/Turupawn/poseidon-deploy.git